Question

 Our advisers are here to answer your questions, explore your options, and help get you the right cover.

 Trauma Cover and Income Protection are both living benefits and very different types of personal protection insurance, and many people ask which policy is best.
-Life insurance is different from trauma insurance vs income protection, which is a death benefit.
+Life insurance differs from trauma insurance vs income protection, which is a death benefit.

 One of the benefits of trauma cover is the tax-free lump sum payment that can help those who suffer traumatic illnesses pay expenses if they cannot work.
 But many ask if trauma cover is necessary if they already have income protection cover.